The Magi and the Christmas

 Magi and the phenomenon of the Christmas Star for hundreds of years without coming to a definitive answer.

-The work of God behind the coming of the Magi, the star, and it's representation of Christ's birth
+The work of God behind the coming of the Magi, the star, and its representation of Christ's birth

 seems much